AchilleasB/Recipes_Web_App/README.md

+# The following credentials provide access to the application as administrator
+email: achil@email.com
+password: achil1234

+or

+email: odin@email.com
+password: odin1234

 # WEB DEVELOPMENT 1 PROJECT

 Welcome to the Recipe App, a platform for exploring and managing awesome recipes.
-Dive into a world of culinary delights with diverse recipe categories: Salads, Pasta, Fish, Meat, and Desserts.
+Dive into a world of culinary delights with diverse recipe categories such as salads, pasta, fish, meat, and desserts.

 ## Features
 User-Friendly Navigation: